SkitCon/synth_gec_es/README.md

 * --verify means the generated token labels will be verified using the decode algorithm to ensure that the result matches the correct sentence.
 Note that this will generally double the time to label, but guarantees that the labels are valid
 * --verbose means debugging code will print
 * --silence_warnings means warnings will not be printed, such as a mutation being replaced by a replace
+* --strict means the script will be strict about which sentences are included in the output file.
+This has the primary effect of excluding sentences where a MUTATE verification failed and a REPLACE had to be used to repair the labels.

 ### decode.py